 Between colds, coughs and stomach bugs, kids get sick frequently.
 When symptoms like a runny nose or stomach pain hit, it may be hard to decide when you should keep your child home from daycare or school.

 "Sometimes it's obvious when kids need to stay home, like when they have a fever," says Stormee Williams, M.D., a pediatrician and Director of School Based Telehealth at Children's Health℠.
-"But many times children's symptoms fall into a gray area that gives parents pause."
+"But many times, children's symptoms fall into a gray area that gives parents pause."

-Most schools and daycares have their own guidelines about when to keep a child home.
+Most schools and daycares have their own sick policies about when to keep a child home.
 You should become familiar with your school's fever and sick day policy as it may be narrower than what physicians recommend.
 While school and daycare rules may not always feel convenient, it's important to remember that they are in place to keep your child healthy.